EmreErgeldi/EmreErgeldi/README.md

 👋 Hi, I’m Emre
-- 👀 I'm currently studying Computer Engineering at Gazi University.
+- 👀 I am Computer Science student and React Frontend Developer.
 - 🔧 I experienced programming with C, C++, C#, Java, JavaScript.
 - ✨ I developed web projects with HTML, CSS and JavaScript; used CSS preprocessors such as SASS, LESS and JavaScript libraries such as
       React, jQuery in these projects; worked with REST APIs.